 Please take time to figure the type of rink you need before you attempt to build your own ice rink.
 It will make the project much easier and fun.

 Whatever method you choose, having a backyard ice rink is very rewarding for the entire family.
+For other do-it-yourself ideas you can find several DIY videos from Homeclick.

 Please subscribe to my online rink magazine, mybackyardicerink.